 In general, anyone missing at least one tooth and healthy enough to undergo routine dental treatment is likely to be able to undergo the procedure.
 However, there are some medical conditions that warrant special consideration: certain chronic diseases, heavy smoking or alcohol abuse may contraindicate dental implants.

 If you already wear dentures but are psychologically uncomfortable with them or find them physically difficult, you should strongly consider implants.
 One is never too old for the procedure.
-However, keep in mind the patient will need to have the patience to wait three to twelve months for the entire dental implant process to be completed.
+However, keep in mind the patient will need to have the patience to wait at least four months for the entire dental implant process to be completed.

 What if I have been told I lack adequate bone to support implants?

-Fortunately, our implant surgeon has a great deal of experience with difficult implant cases.
+Fortunately, our implant surgeon is a maxillofacial surgeon with a great deal of experience with difficult implant cases.
 Combining the use of the 3D CT scan, the variety of different implant sizes available today, and the use of sinus lifts and bone grafts in the form of bone blocks or granular bone, our implant surgeon successfully places implants in the most difficult cases.

 Do dental implants ever fail?

 Yes, but fortunately very infrequently.
 Failure rates vary depending on the site in the mouth, whether they are placed into natural or grafted bone and whether the patient smokes.
-The overall success rates in natural bone is 95%, though this falls to between 85 and 90% in grafted bone.
+The overall success rates in natural bone is above 95%.
 If a patient smokes it has been shown that they are statistically two and a half times more likely to have an implant fail than a non-smoker.
 A dental implant surgery is considered 100% safe, and the patient should have every expectation that it will last a lifetime if properly cared for.
 Each of our procedures is 100% guaranteed.

 What are the costs?